maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Because the input and output are in decimal, but the internal format is in binary, there are numbers that one can type into the source code cannot be exactly represented internally.
 This is similar to the way one cannot exactly represent 1/3 in decimal, which we represent as 0.333... .
 Generally, when moving values between number formats there will always be some values that cannot be exactly represented.

 As a result of the differences between binary and decimal, BASIC programs are subject to "round-off error" that can produce odd results, especially when dealing with fractional values.
-It is widely suggested that you do not rely on a variable containing a specific value when testing it; instead of `IF X=5 THEN A=1`, you should `IF X<>5 THEN A=A:A-1` in case the value of X rounded up to 5.000111... during a previous calculation.
-While this solves the problem, it also leads to messy and confusing code.
+It is widely suggested that you do not rely on a variable containing a specific value when testing it; `IF X=5 THEN A=1` will fail if the value of X rounded up to 5.000111... during a previous calculation.
+Solutions to this sort of problem lead to messy and confusing code.
 RetroBASIC's double format is not immune to round-off error, although it is *greatly* reduced in frequency by the higher-accuracy numbers being used internally and additional features of modern floating point hardware.
-As such, this sort of error is *highly* unlikely to be seen and this confusing code can be avoided.
+As such, this sort of error is *highly* unlikely to be seen and this sort of confusing code can be avoided.

 To avoid round-off errors, some dialects used a different format known as binary coded decimal, or BCD, which stores decimal numbers directly.
 This means that any number one can represent in the source code can be exactly represented in memory.
 This does not eliminate round-off in calculations, one can still perform `A=1/3`, but the cases where this occurs are more obvious to the user.
 The downside to BCD is that the numbers take up slightly more memory and are generally slower to perform math on.
 This was a small price in some settings, and those machines intended for business roles like the Wang 2200 used BCD, as do most handheld calculators.
 Although not unheard of in general-purpose dialects, only Atari BASIC and TI-99 BASIC used this format in widespread use.
 It was also used in the later MSX dialect.